-Search for Mike McClennan enters into its fourth day
+Search for missing former league coach Mike McClennan enters fourth day

 The search area includes beachfront, cliffs and tracks through steep bush.

-McClennan, 75 - a former international league coach and Kiwi league fullback - was last seen walking Northbound on the Hibiscus Coast Highway about 5pm on Wednesday.
+McClennan, 75, a former international league coach and Kiwi league fullback, was last seen walking Northbound on the Hibiscus Coast Highway about 5pm on Wednesday.

-He had left his residence, the Milton Court Rest Home on Milton Rd, Orewa.
+He had left his residence, the Milton Court Rest Home, on Milton Rd, Orewa.

 McClennan is the father of former Kiwis and Warriors coach Brian "Bluey" McClennan.